gsl4295/me/school.md

 ---

 *I'm a senior in high school right now, and I'm planning for my future.<br>
-If you're here to see my tangible achievements in school, check [my resume](https://gsl4295.github.io/me/resume).*
+If you're here to see my tangible achievements in school, go to [my resume](https://gsl4295.github.io/me/resume).*

 ### High School
 I've had a lot of fun lately in high school, but as every senior inevitably feels, I'm ready to leave.